THE DAILY RISE & FALL OF OUR LEARNERS

 What is occurring daily in learning organisations is an injustice to the human body.
 It is an affront to human health.

 We know the goal of a learning organisation is to attain learning success, whether that be academically, culturally, or spiritually.
-We know that there are countless hours of professional development to enhance learner performance through learning strategies.
+We recognise that there are numerous hours of professional development required to enhance learner performance through effective learning strategies.

 But what about the fundamental basics?